Isode’s HF Vision, Road Map & Products

 - Maritime Rear Link (MRL).
 A link between selected ships (usually “Command Afloat”) and shore, supporting message flow in both directions.

 STANAG 5066 provides a link layer over HF to ensure data integrity and reliability and to allow multiple applications to share an HF link.
 Modern BRASS systems will use STANAG 5066 ARQ for point to point links.
-However, it is not possible to use STANAG 5066 for ACP 127 broadcast, so BRASS broadcast operates without a link layer.
+However, it is not optimal to use STANAG 5066 for ACP 127 broadcast, so BRASS broadcast generally operates without a link layer.
 This gives a number of problems; in particular messages can be corrupted in transit.

 Link-11 / Link-22